kamz786/Prospex/site/content/contact/_index.md

 <h3 class="f4 b lh-title mb2">How can I get…?</h3>

-You can also use the form below for any inquiries about coffee availability, monthly subscriptions and scheduling a 1-on-1 session with our baristas.
-Don’t be shy, drop us a line!
+You can also use the form below for any inquiries about charity event availability, monthly subscriptions and scheduling a 1-on-1 session with our charity team.